Air observation post: World War II: British development

-The first of the dedicated Air Observation Post units was established by Major Charles Bazeley of the Royal Artillery.
-Working as D flight of an RAF unit and equipped with the Taylorcraft Auster, they went to France in February 1940 to develop the role on the French artillery ranges, in liaison with the French army.
+The first of the dedicated air observation post units was established by Major Charles Bazeley of the Royal Artillery.
+Working as D flight of an RAF unit and equipped with the Taylorcraft Auster, they went to France in February 1940 to develop the role on the French artillery ranges, in liaison with the French Army.
 This training and development work had to be abandoned when the German blitzkrieg got underway and the unit was back at its UK base in Old Sarum, Wiltshire, by 20 May 1940.
-The flight had been ordered to disband, but the Army resisted this, and the intervention of General Alan Brook, Commander in Chief Home Forces, secured the future of the flight and the concept of the AOP.
+The flight had been ordered to disband, but the Army resisted this, and the intervention of General Alan Brooke, Commander in Chief Home Forces, secured the future of the flight and the concept of the AOP.

 By 1942, AOP squadrons 651, 652, and 653 were in existence.
 Ultimately, the AOP units consisted of squadrons 651 to 662, 663 (manned by Poles) and 664, 665 and 666 (RCAF units with both Canadian and British personnel).

-The key difference from the Army Co-operation squadrons was that AOP pilots came from the Royal Artillery.
+The key difference from the Army co-operation squadrons was that AOP pilots came from the Royal Artillery.
 The RAF provided the technicians to service the aircraft, and the equipment officers and adjutants.
 The rest of each unit was provided by the army, including signallers and drivers.
-A further unusual feature of Air Observation Post squadrons was that all pilots were officers, and they were nearly all captains.
+A further unusual feature of air observation post squadrons was that all pilots were officers, and they were nearly all captains.
 Since most operations were carried out separately by individual flights, this lack of rank structure in squadrons tended not to produce problems.

 During World War II, British AOP units used light, fixed-wing aircraft, almost exclusively several marks of Auster aircraft.
 The low speed, high manoeuvrability, small size (so aiding concealment at front-line landing grounds) and light weight of the Auster made this a much more suitable aircraft than the Lysander.
 The standard tactic of dealing with enemy fighter aircraft was to fly very low, normally around 30 feet above ground, around a hill or a wood.
 Although this also protected them from enemy ground fire, it resulted in many crashes into trees, poles, hills, cables and buildings.
 Casualty rates for AOP pilots turned out to be relatively low, compared to RAF pilots or infantrymen.
 One source of losses in combat was the aircraft being hit whilst flying through the path of outgoing shells.
 This was a particular hazard in intense bombardments: four aircraft were lost in this way during the crossing of the Rhine in March 1945.